swizzin/swizzin/CONTRIBUTING.md

 ### Code re-use
 Please familiarise yourself with the functions available under `sources/functions` as they handle a large amount of steps you might need to do manually.

-Whenever you are contributing code that might be generalised and useful for other applications, please add the functions to this location.
+Whenever you are contributing code that might be generalized and useful for other applications, please add the functions to this location.
 When doing so, please give a quick comment into the file on what the purpose and possible return output is. e.g:
 ```bash
 # Retrieves all users that are managed by swizzin
 # Returns usernames separated by newline